sandeep-tukaram/algods/instruction_design/recursion.md

 When people talk about recursion, they often get caught up in the mathematical definition.
 Let's think about it differently - it's really just about solving problems by breaking them into smaller versions of themselves.
 Subproblems is the big idea.
 Think of it like solving a big puzzle by first figuring out smaller pieces of it.

 The core idea is beautifully simple and worth repeating:
-1. Break your problem into smaller subproblems
+1. Break your problem into smaller subproblems and residuals.
+Residuals are not the smaller versions of the original problem.
-2. Solve those smaller subproblems
+2. Solve those smaller subproblems.
+Actually assume it solved.
+This is the Trick!
 3. Combine their solutions to solve your original problem

-Recursive solution follows a similar pattern:
+In a pseudocode:
 ```
-solve original_problem {
+solve problem(original) {
-    1. Break into smaller subproblems and residuals.
-Residuals are not the smaller versions of the original problem.
-    2. Solve each subproblem.
-Actually assume solved.
-This is the Trick!
+    // handle base case.
+    1. usually the subproblem size equals 1.

+    // handle recursion - for all subproblems satisfying conditionals, if any
+    2. problem(subproblem1), problem(subproblem2).. etc.

+    // derive solution to original problem
-    3. Combine solutions and residuals.
-Derive the solution to the original_problem.
+    3. Combine solutions of the subproblems and the residuals.
 }
 ```